High-dimensional Linear Regression for Dependent Data with Applications to Nowcasting: Simulation Study

 \section{Simulation Study}

-In this section, we use simulation to demonstrate the performance of Lasso regression for dependent data in finite samples and to compare its efficacy with the mixed-frequency data sampling regression (MIDAS) commonly used in the econometric literature; see \citet{ghysels2004}. \\ We first consider the following data generating process,
+In this section, we use a simulation to demonstrate the performance of the Lasso regression for dependent data in finite samples, and to compare its efficacy with that of the mixed-frequency data sampling regression (MIDAS) commonly used in the econometric literature; see \citet{ghysels2004}.
+In addition, we compare the model selection consistency and parameter estimation of the Lasso estimator and the Dantzig estimator for dependent data in finite samples.